astrolet/precious/README.md

 * node
 * npm
+* gcc
 * python
-* gcc
+* pycco
 * gravity

+There is a `cake install` task that is somewhat useful.
+It assumes that Python, a C compiler and Node.js are already installed.

 ## CAVEATS

-Precious isn't meant for Windows.
-After Node gets to a stable v6 (v5 is for Windows compatibility), such contribution would be great.
-Another one is we would have to distribute precompiled swisseph / pyswisseph.
-NPM already makes that possible.
+It's unknown how the project should be setup for Windows development / use.
+Contribution of such instructions would be great to have.

-Some day, it is preferable to have Node.js bindings directly to the Swiss Ephemeris, without going through Python or FFI.
+Some day, it would be preferable to have Node.js bindings directly to the Swiss Ephemeris, without going through Python or FFI.
 This is mostly for performance gain, of-course...

 ## LICENSE